WildCard-TheBoard/Pan-TheBoard/index.md

 |...            |...            |...            |...     |...        |...         |

-### Talk and Play
+### Be Social
-[_Life in 19x19_](https://www.lifein19x19.com/index.php), The Forum where you can ask and get the answer.
+[_Life in 19x19_](https://www.lifein19x19.com/index.php), The forum where you can ask and get the answer.
 The latest update of Go club, Books, Go engines such as KataGo and Leela Zero..<br>

 Got bored?
 Play game with others at [_OGS_](https://online-go.com/).
-The site also provides Go resources, Puzzles, Tools..
+Also provides Go resources, Puzzles, Tools..

 ### Channels for more
 [_Dwyrin_](https://www.youtube.com/@dwyrin) <br>